 Apply now to join FAU on its race to excellence.
 For more information on everything FAU has to offer, please visit www.fau.edu/jobs.
 Position Summary:

-- Develop, coordinate, and conduct the College of Medicine Pathology labs, including ongoing innovations and enhancements.
+- Develop, coordinate, and conduct COM Pathology labs, including ongoing innovations and enhancements.

-- Teach anatomy, histology and pathology in all the College of Medicine basic science courses (i.e. FBS, NSB, PT1, PT2, PT3 and PT4) which includes selected lectures, team-based learning and other large classroom sessions.
+- Teach anatomy, histology and pathology in all the COM basic science courses in the preclinical curriculum which includes Fundamentals of Biomedical Science, Neuroscience and Behavior, and a series of four systems-based Pathophysiology and Therapeutics courses.
+This content is delivered using selected lectures, team-based learning and other large classroom sessions.

 - Develop curricular materials and student performance assessments for basic science and clinical courses.